jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

 - To find the optimal number of trees: if you set the n_iter_no_change hyperparameter to an integer value, say 10, then the GradientBoostingRegressor will automatically stop adding more trees during training if it sees that the last 10 trees didn’t help.
       - How does judge that the last 10 trees didn't help?
 (How does it measure performance?)

+- In regular Gradient Boosting, the decision trees may need to search through many possible split thresholds.
+    Histogram-Based Gradient Boosting simplifies this process by replacing continuous values with integer bin indices.
+    For example, instead of evaluating many exact values of a feature, the model may group them into bins such as: low values
+    medium values
+    high values
+    This makes the split search much faster, especially for large datasets.